-- 53. A Member who has proposed a motion which has been referred to any committee of which he is not a Member, shall be entitled to explain his motion to the committee, but shall not vote. - 54.
+- 53. A Member who has proposed a motion which has been referred to any committee of which he is not a Member, shall be allocated 5 minutes to explain the motion to the committee, but shall not vote. - 54.
 Members of the Town Council may attend any meeting of any standing committee, sub-committee or working group of which they are not Members.
 Attendance at a part B (confidential) meeting will be at the discretion of the Chair.